Explore this beautiful part of Ireland with one of Ireland's premier landscape photographers.

 If the weather doesn’t co-operate, we’ll be exploring Valentia Island and its surrounding area, driving to the summit of Geokaun mountain for some amazing 360 degree panoramas.

-The Skellig Ring on the mainland will be our goal today, or a second chance at the Skellig trip if the weather didn’t cooperate the day before.
+The Skellig Ring on the mainland will be our goal today.
 Some of the more dramatic coastal views of the trip will be found today.

 Today, we leave the Iveragh peninsula and the Ring of Kerry and visit the last of the peninsulas of the trip – the Beara.
 We’ll travel up the winding Healy Pass, a spectacular drive on a road which was built as a relief project during the Great Famine.
 Once on the other side, we’ll head westwards to photograph Dursey Island, which is connected to the mainland by a cable car.

-We’ll head south from Kenmare and cross over the Caha Pass, opening up some of the finest mountain views in the country.
-We’ll have lunch in historic Bantry before heading inland to my home turf – Gougane Barra.
+We'll continue along the south coast of the Beara before heading inland to my home turf – Gougane Barra.
 Along the way we’ll photograph Kealkil stone circle, one of the most beautifully situated megalithic structures in the country.